How to Season Cast Iron Cookware So It Lasts Forever

 1. Start with a Clean Slate

-Get your brush or steel wool wet and with a drop of dish soap, scrub down the entire pan: top, bottom, sides, and handle – the whole thing.
-If the pan has any rusty spots, be sure to scrub them down to the bare metal.
-When you’re finished there should be zero rust on the pan.
+Get your brush wet, and with a drop of dish soap, scrub down the entire pan: top, bottom, sides, and handle – the whole thing.

-A quick note to the anti-soap fanatics.
-The whole anti-soap mantra is a holdover from when soap used to be really harsh.
+A quick note to the anti-soap fanatics: The whole anti-soap mantra is a holdover from when soap used to be really harsh.
 Today’s dish soap is far gentler and a little bit will not ruin your cast iron.
 More on this later, but for now, a little bit of mild dish soap to prep your cast iron for re-seasoning is fine.

 2. Rinse & Dry